Welcome to our best 8 person tent review!

 If you need a massive tent for eight campers, this is the one to go for.

-Which is the best family camping tent?
+the best 8 person tent for family camping

-Winner: Eureka!
+Best for family camping: Eureka!
 Copper Canyon

 When it comes to family camping, we really liked the Eureka Copper Canyon.
 It has plenty of space to keep everyone happy and there’s even a removable room divider, making it a two-room tent, which can be great for creating separate sleeping areas or a bedroom and living area.

-which tent is best for festivals?
+which 8-person tent is best for festivals?

-Winner: Coleman Instant Cabin Tent
+Best for festivals: Coleman Instant Cabin Tent

 The Coleman also has excellent ventilation which is good for delicate mornings.
 You can also upgrade to the 10 person model which includes an integrated fly with dark room technology to keep you protected from the sun in the early hours of the morning.

 8 person tents are too large to take backpacking.
 They are heavy and awkward to carry.
 If you are planning a trip with a big group, you are better off each carrying smaller tents (or splitting smaller tents between two people).